 Flower and Garden Festival: (Seasonal) While Epcot is beautiful year round, during the festival, the park blooms exponentially (literally).
 Massive flowerbeds pop up all over the World Showcase and Future World.
 There are also playgrounds, a cranberry bog and a butterfly house that also make up this fun festival.
 Disney also has guest speakers and experts from HGTV do demonstrations.
 After a long winter, we can all use a grand, colorful spring that can only be done by Disney in grand Disney style.

 Frozen Ever After: This ride opened in 2016 and the lines have been long since day one.
-I strongly recommend a Fastpass for this ride if you're lucky to get one.
+I strongly recommend a Fastpass for this ride if you are lucky to get one.
 Pictures and videos never portray Disney's beauty and magic, but this video will give you an idea of the experience.
-Don't forget to stop by the Royal Sommerhus to see Anna and Elsa.
+Do not forget to stop by the Royal Sommerhus to see Anna and Elsa.
 It's important to review the FastPass tiers.
 Click here for details.